This is the website for PHIL 452. Modal Logic (Fall 2025).

 The electronic textbook for the course, Modal Logic, is available online.
 Further resources include:

 The schedule below includes links to lecture notes, problem sets, and other materials for the course.
-Here is a link to the syllabus for the course.

 schedule